MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/reference/classes/PartyManager/methods/partymanager_getnetworks.md

 ---
 author: jdeweyMSFT
 title: "PartyManager::GetNetworks"
-description: Gets an array of all networks to which the local device is connected. ms.author: jdewey ms.topic: reference ms.prod: playfab ms.date: 09/26/2019
+description: Gets an array of all networks to which the local device is connected or connecting. ms.author: jdewey ms.topic: reference ms.prod: playfab ms.date: 11/08/2019
-ROBOTS: NOINDEX,NOFOLLOW
 ---

 # PartyManager::GetNetworks

-Gets an array of all networks to which the local device is connected.
+Gets an array of all networks to which the local device is connected or connecting.

 ## Syntax